batmanlab/MedSyn/preprocess/README.md

 We use registration on the lung mask for faster convergence and more robust performance.
 This is the most time-consuming step, it takes about 7 min per sample.

-We use [ANTs](https://stnava.github.io/ANTs/) for image registration.
+We use [ANTs](https://stnava.github.io/ANTs/) for image registration, please install it.

 ### Step 3: Apply registration transform to images